National Research and Education Network

 The existing Niflheim cluster at DTU was built from 2009 to 2015, and was capable of a peak computing capability of only 73 TFLOPS.
 The cluster was equipped with previous generation and even earlier computing product hardware.
 The oldest products had limited processor performance, small memory capacity, with low-bandwidth but high-latency computing network.
 The old cluster was failing to meet the growing demands of computing-intensive simulation tests.
 As a result, the cluster became a bottleneck since the CAMD center needed research efficiency improvements.

 DTU wanted to deploy a new supercomputing system to give the Niflheim cluster a boost in computing resources and performance, and meanwhile also prepare the cluster for future technology evolution as well as cluster-scale expansion.
-DTU carefully studied various solutions in terms of overall performance, product quality, and service capabilities, and finally selected Huawei and Intel as the vendors to help the university build a new-generation computing cluster with their innovative technologies and computing products.
+DTU carefully studied various solutions in terms of overall performance, product quality, and service capabilities, and finally selected Huawei as the vendors to help the university build a new-generation computing cluster with their innovative technologies and computing products.

 Figure 1.
 Supercomputing cluster running at the CAMD center of DTU